-All my photographic work has been created from 2016 onward.
-The painting and drawing gallery includes images created during my childhood & young adulthood.
+All photographic work shown here has been created from 2016 onward.
+The painting and drawing gallery include images created during childhood & young adulthood.

-Note that this SITE is UNDER RECONSTRUCTION and not all of my work is in the right order or available yet.
+Note that this SITE is UNDER RECONSTRUCTION and not all of the work is in the right order or available yet.

 ABOUT ME: Throughout my life- time creative work has been essential to me.
 Since childhood I have been creating drawings and paintings, using a variety of mediums.
 From the age of 11 I also started writing, about my personal experiences and a bit later about my perceptions about the world I grew up in.